 The Upper Wharfedale Community Bus working group was formed in July 2015, in response to proposals by North Yorkshire County Council to reduce the subsidy for bus services across the county from April 2016, as a consequence of government cuts.
 This proposal, which was approved by NYCC councillors on December 8th 2016, led to the discontinuation of the Pride of the Dales 72 service north of Grassington.

-The working group, working with the support of Buckden and Kettlewell and Starbotton Parish Councils, established the following objectives for a transport systems for the Upper Dale:
+The working group, working with the support of Buckden and Kettlewell with Starbotton Parish Councils, established the following objectives for a transport systems for the Upper Dale: